hande-qmc/hande/documentation/manual/input/systems/generic.rst

 .. warning::

-    These transformed integral files require you to enforce Lz symmetry and will produce incorrect results if you do not.
+    These transformed integral files require you to enforce :math:`L_z` symmetry and will produce incorrect results if you do not.